fsi-hack4autism/ms_uc3_autism/README.md

 ### Inferences

+1. The initial data analysis shows that the session count descriptors of days and weeks have a negative correlation with the goalForced_80Percent outcome, which can be interpreted as less number of sessions or more spread out sessions increase the chances of a successful outcome whereas a high number of sessions might lead to an unsuccessful outcome.

-1. The feature importance from the Supervised Models show that Session Count/ Treatment Intensity descriptors are more useful in predicting a successful outcome than the demographic features.
+2. The feature importance from the Supervised Models show that Session Count/ Treatment Intensity descriptors are more useful in predicting a successful outcome than the demographic features that implies that the treatment intensity/ frequency plays a more important role in the result of an outcome when compared to the gender or age of the client.

-2. The Goal ID is also a useful feature but has limitations due to high cardinality.
+3. The Goal ID is also a useful feature but has limitations due to high cardinality which implies that if the goals are restricted or categorized, then they will be important in determining the outcome but if they aren't categorical, they might not be a suitable feature for the Machine Learning models due to their high cardinality.

-3. Age is a more useful predictor for the outcome of a trial than the goal domain or trial phase.
+4. Age is a more useful predictor for the outcome of a trial than the goal domain or trial phase which implies that the age of the clients is a contributing factor to the success outcome of the goal.